josemarinfarina/SciBlend-LegendGenerator/README.md

     - Access the add-on from the `View3D` panel under the `Legend Generator` tab.
     - Configure your legend and add it to your composition.

 ## Usage

 Once the add-on is installed and enabled, you can use it to generate and customize legends in Blender.
-Here’s a step-by-step guide on how to use the add-on:
+Here's a step-by-step guide on how to use the add-on:

 ### 1. Accessing the Legend Generator Panel